-Often, holding onto even the tiniest threads of hope can help us pull through challenging thought spirals, moments of anxiety or difficult circumstances.
+Often, holding onto even the tiniest threads of hope can help us pull through challenging thought spirals, moments of anxiety or difficult circumstances, even during a global pandemic.
 It’s comforting to know that after a period of low mood, the sky will clear and the sun will shine once more.
 Perhaps, we might think, I’m not as bad as my brain is making me out to be today.
 Perhaps life isn’t as catastrophic as it feels right now.

 Conversely though, positivity isn’t the best way to help other people and can even have a damaging effect if they’ve come to you for support.
 The term 'toxic positivity' refers to the concept that focusing on so-called positive emotions and rejecting anything that may trigger negative emotions is the right way to live life.